-Information about study abroad opportunities can be obtained from the assistant dean of international programs, study abroad coordinator, the study abroad resource library (located in the Daura Gallery offices, Dillard Fine Arts Center), and faculty who are knowledgeable about study abroad programs and opportunities.
+Information about study abroad opportunities can be obtained from the assistant dean of international programs, study abroad coordinator, the study abroad resource library (located in Hall Campus Center, 2nd Floor), and faculty who are knowledgeable about study abroad programs and opportunities.

 In recent years Lynchburg College has offered its own courses as study abroad opportunities.
-Summer offerings include language programs in France and Spain, as well as in many other academic disciplines including international relations, environmental science, literature, business, nursing, communications, and museum studies throughout Europe, the Americas, Australia, and Japan.
-Spring break study programs, offered as part of semester-long courses, focus on Italy, France, Croatia, and other locations and the Spanish-speaking countries of Argentina, Costa Rica, and Spain.
-Winter term programs are offered in locations such as Vietnam, India, South Africa, and San Salvador.
+Summer offerings include language programs in Quebec, Canada and Costa Rica, as well as in many other academic disciplines including business, communication studies, economics, education, environmental science, fine arts, health promotion, international relations, literature, museum studies, and political science.
+Some programs now include a service-learning component.
+Recent programs have taken place in Africa, the Americas, Asia, Australia, the Caribbean, and throughout Europe.
+Spring break study programs, offered as part of semester-long courses, have focused on France, Italy, Spain and the United Kingdom as well as countries in Latin America.
+Winter term programs are offered in the Bahamas, India, Italy, and Vietnam.
+Experiential Learning Grants are available for summer and winter term programs and offer students a 50% reduction in tuition fees.
+Students should contact the International Programs Office for more information.

-Students may also consider study abroad programs offered by other providers with which Lynchburg College affiliates.
-These include Austra-Learn, American Institute of Foreign Studies (AIFS), International Studies Abroad (ISA), and International University Studies (IUS).
-Study abroad options also include programs provided by other colleges and universities.
+Students may also spend a semester or academic year abroad on direct exchange programs with partner schools in Austria, Canada, and South Korea or programs sponsored by third-party providers such American Institute for Foreign Study (AIFS), GlobalLinks, International Studies Abroad (ISA), and other approved programs.
+Study abroad options also include programs sponsored by other colleges and universities.

-Students interested in studying abroad should begin the process early by working with their faculty advisor(s) and the study abroad coordinator.
+Students interested in studying abroad should begin the process early by working with their faculty advisor(s) and the off-campus studies coordinator.
 Certain procedures are required before a study abroad leave of absence can be approved, including academic/disciplinary clearances and coursework approval (to be completed by the Office of the Registrar prior to the student's departure).

 Students studying abroad may be eligible for federal and state financial aid.
 College-funded scholarships are awarded for study at Lynchburg College only and are not available for study abroad.
 Students should contact the Office of Financial Aid to discuss availability of funding for study abroad programs.
+The College has a limited number of endowed funds for study abroad opportunities, and there are national-level scholarships students should consider.
+Interested students should contact the International Programs Office for more information about these opportunities.